gerardVM/ninja-vpn/README.md

 Apply the terraform configuration in this repository and get the url of your website from the terraform output.

-Access your S3 stored website and request for your own VPN server.
+Access your Cloudfront url and request for your own VPN server.

 ### How the S3 website works